 Internal Load Balancing

-In some situation the polling core performs a new hash calculation to distribute the polled packets to another processing core.
-This is a DPDK "pipeline model" implemented in the vrouter.
+In some situations the polling core performs a new hash calculation to distribute the polled packets to another processing core.
+This is a DPDK pipeline model implemented in the vrouter.

 This distribution behavior can be observed in the following messages in DPDK log file: